myFinances: Academic Fees; Sheridan Awards & Bursaries; Tuition Receipts

 HigherEdPoints.com

-Sheridan College has joined the HigherEdPoints.com program.
-With this new partnership, students (or parents/grandparents) are able to convert Aeroplan® Miles and/or TD Points into funds to help cover fees as well as pay off OSAP loans.
+Sheridan College is part of the HigherEdPoints.com program.
+With this partnership, students (or parents/grandparents) can convert Aeroplan® Miles and/or TD Points into funds to help cover fees as well as pay off Ontario Student Assistance Program (OSAP) loans.

 More Information

 For more information about awards, scholarships and bursaries, email student.awards@sheridancollege.ca.
-Students can also speak to a Student Awards Officer over the phone by following the steps at qless.sheridancollege.ca.
+Students can also speak to a Student Awards Officer virtually by following the steps at qless.sheridancollege.ca.

 How to Apply